| Growing Up Wild A Mountain Ranch Childhood

 In the pasture or mixed in with the milk cows, there were always several horses

 I could use.
 Still, my favorite was Blackie.
+I recall one

 day setting off on Blackie with Smokey at her hooves.
 We rode down among the